huaminghuangtw/Parallel-Sudoku-Solver/README.md

 ---

 ## Motivation
 This project aims to implement a Sudoku solver that could solve **large** Sudoku puzzles as efficiently as possible by means of various parallelization techniques and algorithms.
-The details of implementation and performance results are explained in detail in the [final report](./Final_Report.pdf).
+The details of implementation and performance results are explained in depth in the [project report](./Project_Report.pdf).

 ---